Data Breach Response Plan

 The purpose of this Data Breach Response Plan is to set out the roles and responsibilities of Federal Court and Corporate Services staff involved in managing a data breach.
 The Plan also outlines to Federal Court and Corporate Services staff and stakeholders the processes established by the Court to contain, assess and manage a data breach and for deciding whether notification is necessary or desirable.

-Any Court staff who suspect or become aware of a data breach should immediately report this to their managing supervisor, complete a Data Breach or Suspected Data Breach Incident Report and forward that completed form to the Privacy Officer with a copy to their managing supervisor.
+Any Court staff who suspect or become aware of a data breach should immediately report this to their managing supervisor, complete a Data Breach or Suspected Data Breach Incident Report (Annexure A) and forward that completed form to the Privacy Officer with a copy to their managing supervisor.

 Where any suspected or known breach can be contained by taking immediate steps to limit any further access or distribution of the affected personal information, these steps should be taken.
 Of course, that action is not appropriate if it would compromise essential Court systems, or destroy evidence that may be valuable in identifying the cause of the breach, or that would enable the Court to address all risks posed to affected individuals or the Court.